How to properly taste whisky

 • Bring the glass closer

-• Breathe in through your nose, breathe out through your mouth.
+• Breathe in through your nose, out through your mouth

 • Focus on individual aromas